-The most popular suburban starter home, built either custom or in a tract, was the iconic Cape Cod cottage.
+The most popular suburban starter home, built either custom or in a tract, was the Cape Cod cottage.
 It began as a plain rectangle with a side-facing gable roof.
-Front door faced the street with sash windows on either side, and a brick chimney poked through the roof.
+Front door faced the street with sash windows on each side and a brick chimney poked through the roof.
 Generations of Americans were imprinted with this image of home.
 For developers, it was probably the least expensive house to build.
 Each Cape stood in a small fenced yard, and was connected to everything else by the family car.

 One of the most popular architects of the 1940s was Boston's Royal Barry Wills.
 An astute promoter, his Cape Cod revival houses were